 When towing, increase the tow vehicle’s rear tyre pressure and reduce the tow vehicle’s front tyre pressure to retain understeer.

-Inflate caravan tyres to whatever tyre makers advise for the weight borne (many are hugely under-inflated).
+Inflate travel trailer tyres to whatever tyre makers advise for the weight borne (many are hugely under-inflated).
 Stability is assisted by using Light Truck Tyres.
 These do necessarily carry more weight but have stiffer side-walls.
 Here too (for dual axle ‘vans) increase the rear pair of tyres by 35-45 kPa.

 The EU approach

 The above issue is well understood (and covered in associated articles on this website).
 It has long been recognised in the EU.
-There, few caravans have a need a WDH.
+There, few travel trailers have a need a WDH.
 With most, it is not even possible to fit one.

 Weight distribution hitch setting up – References

 That a WDH introduces unexpected issues was originally noted by Richard Klein, Donald Johnston and Henry Szostak in 1978.
 The two main ones are SAE 780012 ‘Effects of Trailer Hookup Practices on Passenger Car Handling and Braking, and in 1981, ‘Development of Maximum Allowable Hitch Load Boundaries for Trailer Towing’.